Demographics of Singapore

-Singapore is a multiracial, multiethnic, and multicultural Asian society.
-Major religions include Buddhism, Christianity, Islam, Taoism, and Hinduism.
-Its people are broadly organised under the CMIO (Chinese–Malay–Indian–Other) system of categorisation.
-Although Malays are recognised as the indigenous community, 75.9% of the population are ethnic Chinese, with ethnic Malays and Indians comprising 15.0% and 7.5% respectively.
-Together, the three largest ethnic groups comprise 98.4% of the citizen population.
-The remaining 1.6% comprises members of "Other" races, which comprises largely Eurasians.
-Officially, mixed-race Singaporeans are often regarded as having the race of their father.
-However, race categorisation, for example on an individual's identity card, may also reflect both ethnicities of their parents.
+all pass types, dependants and international students".

-There are four official languages in Singapore – English, Malay, Mandarin and Tamil.
-Malay is the symbolic national language, while English is the main working language.
-Education in Singapore is bilingual, with English being the medium of instruction.
-Students are also required to learn a second language, usually Malay, Mandarin, or Tamil.
-Singlish, a local creole and accent, is often used in colloquial speech between all native races of Singapore.
-There is also Singdarin, a Mandarin creole.
+Singapore is a multi-racial, multi-ethnic and multi-cultural society.
+Major religions include Buddhism, Christianity, Islam, Taoism and Hinduism.
+Its population is broadly classified under the CMIO system: Chinese, Malay, Indian and Other.
+While Malays are recognised as the indigenous community, 75.5 percent of citizens and permanent residents are ethnic Chinese, with Malays and Indians making up 15.1 and 7.6 percent respectively.
+These three groups make up 98.2 percent of the ethnic citizen population, while the remaining 1.8 percent, categorised as Other, are largely Eurasians.
+Non-residents, who make up 29 percent of the overall population, are excluded from resident statistics.
+Officially, mixed-race Singaporeans are typically assigned their father's race, though their identity card may also reflect both parents' ethnicities.

-The annual total population growth rate for the year 2020 was -0.3%.
-Singapore's resident total fertility rate (TFR) was 1.10 in 2020; the Singaporean Chinese, Malay and Indian fertility rates were 0.94, 1.83 and 0.97 respectively.
-In 2018, the Singaporean Malay fertility rate was about 85% higher than that of Singaporean Chinese and Singaporean Indians, while approximately 70% higher in 2010.
+Singapore has four official languages: English, Malay, Mandarin and Tamil.
+Malay holds the status of national language, but English is the main working language.
+The education system is bilingual, with English as the medium of instruction and a second language, usually Malay, Mandarin or Tamil, also required.
+Singlish, a local creole, is commonly spoken in informal settings across all major ethnic groups.
+In 2020, the total population growth rate was -0.3 percent.
+The resident total fertility rate (TFR) was 1.10, with Chinese at 0.94, Malays at 1.83 and Indians at 0.97.